 A small amount of customers will be contacted by Changeworks, who will carry out an evaluation of how the customer is finding the new technology

-How customers will be sourced
+How customers were sourced

 Accredited installation partners